madelynwillis3/04_rcbd/README.md

-# 04_rcbd
+#Exercise 4 - RCBD'

-#Hello, this is the Randomized Complete Block Design repo.
+This is the Randomized Complete Block Design analysis repo.
+Created by Madelyn Willis